-The Internet also provides new and exciting interactive communication technologies such as podcasts, blogs, wikis, and discussion groups.
-While these interactive technologies hold great educational potential for learning, they can also be disruptive if improperly utilized.
-Use of these interactive technologies must be related to district business or have an educational purpose.
+The Internet provides new and exciting interactive communication technologies, such as podcasts, blogs, wikis and discussion groups.
+While such interactive technologies hold great educational potential for learning, such may be disruptive if improperly utilized.
+Use of such interactive technologies shall be related to district business or have an educational purpose.
+For instructional purposes, the use of network facilities shall be consistent with the curriculum adopted by the district as well as the varied instructional needs, learning styles, abilities, and developmental levels of students, as well as the operational needs of the district.